withastro/docs/src/pages/en/guides/publish-to-npm.md

 Building a new Astro component? **Publish it to [npm!](https://npmjs.com/)**

-Publishing an Astro component is a great way to reuse your existing work across your projects, and to share with the wider Astro-community at large.
+Publishing an Astro component is a great way to reuse your existing work across your projects, and to share with the wider Astro community at large.
 Astro components can be published directly to and installed from NPM, just like any other JavaScript package.

 Looking for inspiration?
 Check out some of [our favorite themes & components](/en/themes) from the Astro community.
 You can also [search npm](https://www.npmjs.com/search?q=keywords:astro-component) to see the entire public catalog.